My choices in farming and winemaking are very simple and respectful of terroir

 Being Sicily a hot place, some vintages may require acidity protection or adjustment.

 To do so, I use small quantities of unripe grapes, which will be manually pressed to extract fresh juice with a high level of acids that will be added to the wines during their alcoholic fermentation.

 My goals in winemaking: to protect the grapes from oxidation and to preserve their aromas

-After a few years of experiments, I found that fining is not a good idea for my wines: I prefer natural stabilization through prolonged lees contact, that is enhanced by weekly manual batonnages both in the tanks and in the barrels.
+After a few years of experiments, I found that fining is not a good idea for my wines: I prefer natural stabilization through prolonged lees contact, which is enhanced by manual batonnages both in the tanks and in the barrels.